 I love Nikon Optics, 8 x 25 is a great starting point and this pair of Travelites was a gift from my dad 20 years ago.
 They're a bit battered like the rest of my gear, but this stuff gets better with age and give me more street cred!
 They are super compact, accurate and light, perfect for everyday.

 You see my preferred bird guide: Sibley.
-This one is the latest release from 2015.
+This one is the 2015 edition.
 While this book is heavier than other guides, it includes updates to his original, which was my mainstay prior.
 David Sibley puts out regional guides for both Eastern and Western (west of the continental divide) U.S..
 I prefer illustrations to photos when in the field.
 Sibley guides are entirely illustrated (meaning no photos) and include maturity, flight and repose angles and breeding plumage of each bird, as well as regional variations of morphology, and range maps.
 I love them.

 Finally, my hat.
 I'm a hat person if you have caught on, and this one is a vintage fedora from a company since gone out of business but you can find a similar fedora here.
 I have hats for winter and summer in different materials.
 Hats are great because they keep the sun out of your eyes for easy access to your bins (not taking your sunglasses on and off constantly), and in cold weather, they keep your head warm.